LeonTrii/Playground/Games/README.md

 Tic-Tac-Toe: Classic Tic-Tac-Toe game for two players.

 Unbeatable-Pong-Game: Retro Pong Game with unbeatable AI.
-Also, the first project of this year!
+Also, the first project of the 2022 year!

 Whack-a-mole: Simple Whack-a-mole game. myMole.png is from mole.html.
 I used CSS to add color to the mole.